Cleeng/mediastore-sdk/README.md

 #### <a id="capture-header"></a>Capture

-`Capture` component is a form that was created for collecting user data that a publisher wants to collect.
-A publisher can enable the capture feature and configure its settings in the Cleeng publisher dashboard.
-For more information, see [Cleeng Capture](https://publisher.support.cleeng.com/hc/en-us/articles/222325667-Cleeng-Capture)
+`Capture` component is a form that was created for collecting user data that a broadcaster wants to collect.
+A broadcaster can enable the capture feature and configure its settings in the Cleeng broadcaster dashboard.
+For more information, see [Cleeng Capture](https://publisher.support.cleeng.com/hc/en-us/articles/222325667-Cleeng-Capture).

 You can pass a function that will be called after successful form submission or if there are no available capture fields with `onSuccess` prop.